gregoryguillou/terraform-api/docs/CONTRIBUTING.md

   benefit.
 [Contact me](https://github.com/gregoryguillou) if:
   - you need a feature that does not exist yet, and your organisation can fund it.
-  - you want to subscribe to an open-source friendly support for `Deck`
+  - you want to subscribe to an open-source friendly support for `Terraform-deck`
   - you want to get some help to setup specific integrations with different applications, backends services or security systems
   - you want some specific terraform stacks to be developed for your needs and